 Cybersecurity Awareness

-We live in a world that is more connected than ever before.
-The Internet touches almost all aspects of everyone’s daily life, whether we realize it or not.
-The Office of Information Technology takes cyberthreats seriously and utilizes a multi-layered approach as protection of its data and technology resources against unauthorized access from untrusted network environments, as well as, malicious attacks from untrusted cyberspace environments.
-This page is intended to engage and educate you about cybersecurity, and to the best of our ability, provide you with the information needed to stay safe online.
+We live in a highly connected world where the Internet impacts almost every aspect of daily life.
+The Office of Information Technology takes cyber threats seriously, using a multi-layered approach to protect data and technology resources from unauthorized access and malicious attacks.
+This page aims to engage and educate you about cybersecurity, providing the information needed to stay safe online.

 LCTCS Cyber Security Program